syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Overview.md

 documentation: ug
 ---

-# SfPullToRefresh in Xamarin.iOS PullToRefresh
+# Overview of Xamarin.iOS PullToRefresh (SfPullToRefresh)

 SfPullToRefresh is a refresh control that allows to interact and refresh the loaded view as pullable content.
 It supports loading complex and custom layouts that can be refreshed programmatically or through interaction.